jmackey-astro/pion-docs/docs/source/python.rst

 All of these modules can also be installed through pip if you prefer: :code:`$ pip install 'python-module'`

-And of course you need to have the lastest version of the PION_Python repository pulled to your desktop!
+And of course you need to have the lastest version of the PyPion repository pulled to your desktop!
+This is available here: https://git.dias.ie/massive-stars-software/pypion/-/wikis/home

 .. _use_python:

-Using PION_Python to look at simulation data
+Using PyPion to look at simulation data
 -----------------------------------------------

 The main scripts in the library are: